 On the opposite side, write down all the negative effects and disadvantages of your addiction.
 If you can see that the disadvantages outweigh the benefits, that is a sign telling you that you are ready to change your addictive patterns.

 After finishing the advantages and benefits columns, try expanding your list.
 Add two more columns that read costs of my addictive behavior and benefits of quitting my addictive behavior.
-Under the costs column, you may include losing loved ones and important relationships.
-Under the benefits column, you may include a simple reason, such as having more money for other things instead of spending it on drugs or alcohol.
+Under the costs column, you might include the loss of loved ones and important relationships.
+Under the benefits column, you may include a simple reason, such as saving more money for other things instead of spending it on drugs or alcohol.

 As you continue to move forward in recovery, you may see that the costs of quitting may diminish.
 Things that were once very important to you may lose their worth.
 You may encounter other ways to satisfy your cravings.

-For instance, maybe you once believed that it would be impossible to relax and to cure your depression if you did not use drugs or alcohol.
+For instance, maybe you once believed that it would be impossible to relax and to cope with your depression if you did not use drugs or alcohol.
 As you progress in recovery, you may find other means of relaxing and dealing with negative emotions.

-These are the parts of the SMART Recovery’s ABC exercise:
+These are the parts of SMART Recovery’s ABC exercise:

-- A stands for activating experience: Since triggers start when specific events occur, the first step of the exercise is to teach participant to identify and describe particulars events that prompted them to drink or use addictive substances.
+- A stands for activating experience: Since triggers can start when specific events occur, the first step of the exercise is to teach participants to identify and describe particular events that may have prompted them to drink or use addictive substances.

-- B stands for beliefs: Here, participants are taught and encouraged to identify how they feel and how they think when particular events occurs.
-Here, participants are taught to identify their belief systems and how they relate to their triggers.
-Since beliefs come in various forms, from rational to wishful to self-defeating, it is important to track the participants’ belief systems to learn how to address and change beliefs into positive and empowered thoughts.
+- B stands for beliefs: Participants are encouraged to identify how they feel and how they think when particular events occur.
+They are taught how to identify their belief systems and how they relate to their triggers.
+Since beliefs come in various forms, from rational to wishful to self-defeating, it is important to track participants’ belief systems to learn how to address and change negative beliefs into positive and empowered thoughts.

-- C stands for consequences: Here, participants learn that every thought and every action has a corresponding consequence.
-They also learn that consequences are the direct results of thought processes and actions.
-This means that since you have full control of your thoughts and your actions, you can take control of the outcome or consequences.
+- C stands for consequences: Participants learn that every thought and every action has a corresponding consequence.
+They also learn that consequences are the direct results of their thought processes and actions.
+This means that since people have full control of their thoughts and their actions, they can take control of outcomes or consequences.

-- D stands for disputes: In this step, participants learn how to challenge their negative belief systems by incorporating them into a question and answer process.
-By doing so, they will achieve a deeper understanding of why a particular action or event made them feel a particular way.
+- D stands for disputes: In this step, participants learn how to challenge their negative belief systems by incorporating them into a question-and-answer process.
+By doing so, they can achieve a deeper understanding of why a particular action or event made them feel a particular way.

-- E stands for effects: Here, participants learn that if they abandon their illogical thoughts and beliefs and replace them with rational and logical ones, they will experience better results.
-This exchange may help them form new behavioral patterns that will help them decrease their cravings for addictive substances.
+- E stands for effects: Here, participants learn that if they abandon their illogical thoughts and beliefs and replace them with rational and logical ones, they can experience better results.
+This exchange may help them form new behavioral patterns that can help them reduce their cravings for addictive substances.

 Comparison to 12-Step Programs

-One similarity of SMART Recovery programs and a 12-step program such as AA or NA (Alcoholics Anonymous or Narcotic Anonymous) is that they aim to help individuals deal and cope with their addictions and achieve a lifetime of sobriety.
+One similarity of SMART Recovery programs and 12-step programs such as AA or NA (Alcoholics Anonymous or Narcotic Anonymous) is that they aim to help individuals deal and cope with their addictions and achieve a lifetime of sobriety.

-Though both programs have similar end goals, their practices and tools widely differ.
+Though the programs have similar end goals, their practices and tools widely differ.

 Also in SMART Recovery, participants are highly encouraged to find approaches that fit their specific circumstances and needs.
 It takes factors such as age, gender, the extent of addiction, and mental profile into account.
 The program does not teach participants that they are powerless or ask them to admit their addiction before a group of people.

-Yet another difference between the two approaches is that the SMART Recovery focuses on addiction as a whole rather than a specific addiction, such as alcoholism.
+Yet another difference between the two approaches is that SMART Recovery focuses on addiction as a whole rather than a specific addiction, such as alcoholism.
 Furthermore, SMART Recovery believes that once people are in recovery, their addictions no longer exist.
-In AA, addicted individuals are treated as addicts for the rest of their lives.
+In AA, addicted individuals are treated as addicted individuals for the rest of their lives.

 Graduating from the SMART Recovery Program

-For example, therapists may discuss different situations that may trigger drug use to help their clients come up with healthy responses.
-Therapists may also work with families of recovering individuals to improve family dynamics and manage interpersonal relationships.
+For example, therapists may discuss different situations that may trigger drug use.
+These discussions can help their clients develop healthy responses.
+Therapists may also work with the families of recovering individuals to improve family dynamics and manage interpersonal relationships.
 Professionals may also help individuals who are graduating from treatment and help them incorporate their newfound skills to improve their day-to-day lives and their relationships.

 Is SMART Recovery for You?

-After assessment and intake, you will probably undergo detox.
+After assessment and intake, you may undergo detox.
 After detox, you will start a chosen treatment program.
 If the principles and the goal of the SMART Recovery program appeal to you, talk with an addiction specialist about this option.